mongodb/docs/source/includes/driver-example-query-intro.rst

             helper methods to facilitate the creation of filter documents.
 The examples on this page use these methods to create the filter documents.

          The examples on this page use the ``inventory`` collection.
 To populate the ``inventory`` collection, run the
+         following:

+     - id: java-async
+       content: |
+         This page provides examples of |query_operations| using the `com.mongodb.reactivestreams.client.MongoCollection.find <http://mongodb.github.io/mongo-java-driver-reactivestreams/1.6/javadoc/com/mongodb/reactivestreams/client/MongoCollection.html#find()>`_
+         method in the MongoDB `Java Reactive Streams Driver <http://mongodb.github.io/mongo-java-driver-reactivestreams/1.6/>`_.

+         The examples on this page use the ``inventory`` collection.
+To populate the ``inventory`` collection, run the